How to Make Homemade Saddle Soap

 The video is aimed at people making cosmetic soaps rather than saddle soap, but the principles of soap-making and the safety precautions needed are the same.
 It is only the type of oils and fragrances used in the recipes that differ.

 Health and Safety When Using Lye to Make Soap

-Equipment Needed to Make Solid Saddle Soap
+How to Make a Bar of Saddle Soap

 2 saucepans (made of stainless steel or heat resistant glass)